yamcs/yamcs/docs/server-manual/processors/processor-configuration.rst

 Alarm options
 -------------

-These options are defined under the config -> alarm.
+These options are defined under config -> alarm.

 parameterCheck (boolean)
     If set to true, the parameters will be checked against the Mission Database defined limits.
 The users will receive the limit information as part of the parameter status.
 For example Yamcs Studio displays these parameters with a red or yellow border, depending on the severity of the limit.
 If set to false the limits will be ignored and all parameters will have the status unmonitored (equivalent with having no limit defined in the Mission Database).